Mendoza RM2: History

 In 1910, fighting broke out between the Diaz and the Anti-Reelectionists supporting the SLP.
 Rafael Mendoza immediately became involved in the Anti-Reelectionist cause and fought in three battles as an infantryman under the leadership of Pancho Villa.
 After the third battle, young Rafael was invited to join the “Dorados de Villa” or Pancho Villa’s bodyguard.
 This elite unit was composed of men known for their honesty, devotion to the revolution and knowledge of firearms.
 Dorados de Villa were heavily armed and their crossed leather bandoliers became a trademark.
 During this time, Rafael Mendoza made his first effort at designing a firearm.
 It was a hand-operated, air-cooled, belt-fed “machine gun” with two barrels in caliber 7×57mm Mauser.
 Mendoza built one example, which he demonstrated on October 15, 1911.
 Production was not undertaken; however, the sole example survived in storage but was later sold to an unrecorded buyer and lost.

 Meanwhile, Rafael Mendoza fought on with Pancho Villa after 1911 in the cause of the SLP.
 Knowing Mendoza’s background, Villa asked Mendoza to design and manufacture a small, portable cannon to fire 35 mm and 37 mm ammunition captured from Federal forces.
 Mendoza responded with a bolt-action, single-shot design with a short barrel and simple metal sled that could be moved easily by two men or carried on horseback.
 By August 6, 1915, the first cannons were ready and proved very successful.
 Eventually, some 75 were made and used by the revolutionaries.
 Rafael Mendoza did not know it at the time, but his reputation in firearm design had been launched.

 All of Mendoza’s design efforts in small arms up to that point had been intended for the Mexican Army.
 He continued that line of development between 1911 and 1918 with a 7×57mm Mauser caliber, bolt-action, center-fire military rifle of unusual design called the “Fusil Mexico.”
 In appearance, the rifle seemed to be a bolt-action without a bolt handle, leaving no obvious method of operating it.
 But in fact, the bolt itself was connected to the fore-end and the action and barrel to the buttstock.
 The parts of the two-piece, wood stock met just under the receiver.
 To operate the action, the user rotated the pistol grip outward and backward to unlock the bolt, extract and eject the case.
 When the pistol grip was pushed forward and rotated downward, the bolt stripped another cartridge from the magazine, chambered it and locked the action to the bolt.
-The design and operation was ingenious, ergonomic and very straightforward.
-Mendoza’s rifle was not adopted for military service, but it remains a milestone in bolt-action rifle development.
+Mendoza’s rifle was not adopted for military service.